Babashov/React-Contact-Manager-Project/README.md

-This is simple Contact Manager Project which one is written in React
+This is simple Contact Manager Project which one is written in Reactssss